I love it when people leave reading material on the bus seats. Tonight someone left a whole newspaper and

 10. How it is that water has no calories.
 What makes a thing have no calories--the absence of carbon?
 Things that can't be digested and therefore used by the body?

-11. If humans as a race were less intelligent creatures (as other animals, say, like squirrels, octopi (yes that's the real plural--I had to look it up for work), or baboons), whether the world would be more peaceful or less
+11. If humans as a race were less intelligent creatures (as other animals, say, like squirrels, octopi (yes that's the real plural--I had to look it up for work), or baboons), whether the world would be

-12. We spend so much time revering nature...
+less12.
+We spend so much time revering nature...
 If nature's so perfect, ecosystems and the food chain and all that, if animals have the answers, then how come we as humans continually strive to be "above" animals?

 13. Are compassion, conscience, and a sense of justice only human traits, or can examples be found in the animal world?